Recovery & Support for Post-traumatic Stress Disorder

-The clinic also works with dozens of local agencies to help people with PTSD and their families find additional support and resources during recovery.
+The centeralso works with dozens of local agencies to help people with PTSD and their families find additional support and resources during recovery.
 Our specialists can refer people with PTSD and their families to social workers, educational programs, and support groups.

 Post-traumatic Stress Disorder Research Program

 The Post-traumatic Stress Disorder Research Program at NYU Langone aims to advance clinicians’ understanding of the condition.
 The goal is to find new ways to accurately diagnose PTSD and provide effective treatment.

 Our clinicians study a variety of issues related to PTSD, such as the way people with the condition deal with stress.
 They are developing tools and treatments to help people with PTSD manage stress.
 NYU Langone specialists also research the unique stressors faced by law enforcement professionals and members of the armed forces.